boakyeni/data-visualization-and-curve-fitting/README.md

  - title  : string, optional
         data plot title
  - p0 : array-like, optional
-        initial values for fit parameters, if not specified 1 is used for each parameter
+        initial values for fit parameters, if not specified 1 is used for each parameter, if specified length must be >= number of fit parameters else program crashes upon fit
+ - method : string, optional
+       desired fit method for lmfit model, default is "least squares"
  - showgui : boolean, optional (default=True)
         if True, the gui is shown, otherwise not
  - absolute_sigma : boolean, optional
         see doc-string scipy.optimize.curve_fit()
+ - add : array of tuple, optional add additional data sets, requires format `[(np.array, np.array, string)]` which implies `[(x_data, y_data, label)]`.
+Multiple datasets can be placed in the array, and method is selectable within gui
  - kwargs
         keyword arguments for compatibility (e.g. you can use sigma to specify the error in y)